chrystalzou/chrystalzou/README.md

 ### 💚 Feedback
 - Positive feedback: Slack and letting me manager know I did a good thing are both great!
 - Constructive: In-person is best.
 Zoom is next-best.
 Slack is better than nothing at all.
 It's really helpful if specific examples can be included, so I know what to improve on.
-Thank you for giving me feedback, no matter how minor - I genuinely want to be better :)
+Thank you for giving me feedback, no matter how minor - it's not always the easiest thing to communicate and I promise to assume positive intent :)